stbedoya/storycraft/README.md

 # Description pipeline:

-1. The pipeline generates a photorealistic image based on any text input.
+- Initial Image Generation: The process begins when the user provides a text prompt.
+The diffusion model generates a photorealistic image based on this input.
-2. The image produced by the diffusion model is automatically segmented.
-Two types of segmentation are available: hair segmentation or segmentation into the following categories—background, person, cat, dog, and potted plant.
-The user must choose the type of segmentation.
-3. Finally, the inpainting diffusion model uses the initially generated image, its mask, and a new prompt to replace the segmented portion of the original image with another image based on the given textual prompt.
+- Character Replacement: If the user wants to replace the character in the image, they provide a new textual description of the desired replacement.
+- Automatic Segmentation: The model automatically segments the image.
+Two segmentation options are available:
+    - Hair segmentation: Isolates and modifies only the hair.
+    - Full segmentation: Identifies and segments the background, person, cat, dog, and potted plant.
+In this case, the background is preserved while the character is modified.
+- Inpainting with Diffusion: Using the same diffusion model, the inpainting process replaces the segmented character with the new one described in the second user prompt, seamlessly integrating it into the preserved background.

 Examples: